Contents

 Frequency and phase modulators also utilize varicap diodes.
 Frequency modulators usually integrate these across the electrical resonance in the generator, allowing the diode to receive audio.
 As a result, the capacitance will level with the audio.
 This triggers the frequency signal to move up and down, matching the capacitance variations under those circumstances.

-In phase modulators, a varicap diode incorporates into the phase shift network, in which a frequency signal flows.
+In phase modulators, a varicap diode is incorporated into the phase shift network, in which a frequency signal flows.
 The diode receives audio, causing the phase to sync with the audio variations.

 Varicap diode circuit diagram: